crazyvector/Angular-Cross-Section-Calculator/Resources/SetupFiles/SetupFiles.md

-Here i will have the setup files needed for the calculation of the cross-section.
+Here i have the setup files needed for the calculation of the cross-section.